 Menu

-How We Teach Phonics
+How we teach Phonics

 Phonics

 Grange Farm is passionate about ensuring every child gets through the reading gateway, as reading opens the door to learning.
-We are dedicated about the way in which we teach Phonics, and embed reading within everything we do.
+We are dedicated about the way in which we teach Phonics and embed reading within everything we do.

 At Grange Farm we teach children to read using the Read Write Inc (RWI) approach.
-Daily Phonic lessons take place in Foundation Stage and Key Stage One and phonics is an integral part of teaching and learning.
+Daily Phonics lessons take place in Foundation Stage and Key Stage 1, and phonics is an integral part of teaching and learning.
 Children will learn sounds and the letters that represent them, and how to form the letters correctly.
 They will learn how to decode using ‘Fred Talk’.
 Fred is a toy frog, who helps engage children in their learning and can only talk in sounds.

-Children in Reception will start to learn Set 1 speed sounds and how to blend them together to read words.
-When children know these sounds speedily, they will move onto Set 2 and Set 3 sounds.
 Some children will also engage in 1:1 Phonics with a member of staff.
-This maybe if they find a sound particularly tricky or they are learning how to Fred Talk.
+This may be if they find a sound particularly tricky or they are learning how to Fred Talk.

 Our Phonics aims to: